evan-erdos/evan-erdos.github.io/src/music.md

 permalink: /music/
 ---

 Here's some really bad recordings.
 The microphone isn't high-quality, my playing isn't high-quality, the piano is a bit wobbly, I waver quite a bit: the whole affair is a mess, but here it is.
 I like David Bowie, Paul McCartney (and those other guys who followed him around for awhile in the 60s), Stevie Wonder, Bob Dylan, and the Velvet Underground.
 I like to pretend to be Mick Jagger, but being seated at a piano makes that difficult.
 Brian Wilson and the Beach Boys also constitute a large part of my repertoire.
-These are extremely raw, perfectly uncut recordings of my better sessions from my [SoundCloud][soundcloud] page.
+These are extremely raw, perfectly uncut recordings of my better sessions from my [SoundCloud][] page.

 My Favorites
 ------------